Deductions Subject to the 2% Limit in header of articles

 You can claim part of your total job expenses and certain miscellaneous expenses.
 These expenses must be more than 2% of your adjusted gross income (AGI).
 Claim these deductions from taxable income on Schedule A.

-Three basic categories of expenses usually fall under this 2% rule:
+Usually, these three basic categories fall under the 2% rule:

 Employee business expenses